 Arthritis has a greater impact on minorities.
 Blacks, Hispanics, Asians and other minorities populations in the U.S. have lower rates of arthritis compared to white population.
 However, they experience greater severity of pain and more work and daily activity limitations than whites.

-View even more arthritis facts by downloading our Arthritis Facts & Figures document.
+View even more arthritis facts by downloading our Arthritis by the Numbers book.

 Want to read more?
 Subscribe Now to Arthritis Today!